Updated: Jan 6

 My new puppy is a breed that commonly gets hip dysplasia.
 What should I do to minimise the chance they get it?

 Hip dysplasia is a multifactorial disease, meaning that there are polygenetic and lifestyle factors that influence your dog’s likelihood of developing it.
-Even if your breed is predisposed to developing the condition there are several things you can do to try to reduce your dog’s chance of developing severe disease:
+Even if your breed is predisposed to developing the condition there are several things you can do to try to reduce your individual dog’s chance of developing severe disease:

 Weight control!
 This is the number one most important factor for reducing the development of and managing the pain of osteoarthritis.
 The more weight your dog is carrying the more excessive force is placed on their joints and the more arthritic change will develop.
 Keep your dog slim throughout their life to minimise this risk factor.